 What Type of Will Do You Need?

-Before you can create a will, first you need to figure out which type of will is right for you.
-Believe it or not, there are different types of wills for all kinds of situations.
+Before creating a will, you need to determine which type is right for you.
+Believe it or not, there are different types of wills for all situations.
 Here’s a breakdown:

 ● Simple wills